Visit our Excelsior Scholarship and Tuition Assistance Program (TAP) webpage for more detailed information regarding these programs.

 Tuition Assistance Program (TAP) - TAP is the NYS grant program for New York State residents enrolled full-time (minimum 12 credit hours) in a matriculated degree program.
-TAP has been estimated in the award notices of students who appear to be eligible.
-Annual awards currently range between $500 and $5,165 and are determined by the state after a student files the electronic Express TAP Application (ETA).
+TAP is estimated on the financial aid plan for students who appear to be eligible.
+Annual awards currently range between $500 and $5,665 and are determined by the state after a student files the NYS Aid Payment Application.
 Once approved students are notified of their award directly from the New York State Higher Education Services Corporation (NYSHESC).
 Funds are sent directly to the school for each semester of eligibility and applied to the student bill.

 Aid for Part-Time Study (APTS) - APTS is a grant for NYS residents who are continually enrolled on a part-time basis.
-Applications are available in the Student Records and Financial Services Office or on line under Student Records and Financial Services Office Forms.
+The application is available online or in the Student Records and Financial Services Office.
 Funds are subject to availability.
 Funds are sent directly to the school for each semester of eligibility and applied to the student bill.

-Part-Time TAP - Eligibility is limited to undergraduate students attending a SUNY, CUNY or not-for-profit independent degree granting college who were first-time freshmen in the 2006-2007 academic year or after.
+Part-Time TAP - Eligibility for this NYS grant is limited to undergraduate students attending a SUNY, CUNY or not-for-profit independent degree granting college who were first-time freshmen in the 2006-2007 academic year or after.
 Students must complete 12 credit hours or more in each of two consecutive semesters.
 In addition, students must be enrolled in at least six credit hours but less than 12 per semester.
 A cumulative grade point average of 2.0 is also required.
-To apply students must complete both the FAFSA and Express TAP Application.
+To apply students must complete both the FAFSA and NYS Aid Payment Application.